LSFork/qb-gangs/README.md

 # qb-gangs
 Gangs for QB-Core with Gang Support instead of Jobs, supports infinately scaling gangs.
-Super optimised down to 0.01ms with a gang, 0.00ms as a civilian.
+Super optimised down to 0.01ms idle with a gang peaking at 0.04ms when drawing or inside of a territory zone, 0.00ms at idle as a civilian.

 # Features:

 Each gang has a stash and a list of vehicles they can get out from their garage.
 Config is fully customisable for each gang.

+### New Version 2.5 Territories Update  _to be written_

+This update brings gang territories to the map using PolyZones and server side calculations to provide synchronized gang turfs to fight over.

+### New Version 2.4 Gang Boss Update

+Gang bosses can now be configured in `shared/leaders.lua` and they can hire/fire new recruit.s

 ### New Version 2.3 In-Game Gang Configurator